adzsx/difugo/README.md

-# dirsgover
+# difugo
-A Directory scanner written in go
+Directory Fuzzer in Go is a feature rich directory fuzzer focused on simplicity and speed.